jackbentley/DNSMadeEasy/README.md

 PHP Library for DNSMadeEasy's API V2.0
 ======================================

 This is a simple PHP library to work with DNSMadeEasy's v2.0 API.
-The operations are pretty low-level, although if required, I hope the community can work together to build a version that abstracts away most of the low-level operations.
+The operations are pretty low-level, although if required, it's hoped that the community can work together to build a version that abstracts away most of the low-level operations.

 All operations for the v2.0 API is supported and implemented.

-At the moment, my needs are pretty simple, so the low-level operations suits me just fine :smile:

-I have taken inspiration from the [v1.2 library](https://github.com/a1extran/DnsMadeEasy) and most operations should pretty much be drop-in, although some operations will need you to update your code a bit.
+The library takes inspiration from the [v1.2 library](https://github.com/a1extran/DnsMadeEasy) and most operations should pretty much be drop-in, although some operations will need you to update your code a bit.

-I have also done some testing and experimenting as DME's API documents are sorely lacking in certain areas and seems to be missing some operations, so most of those operations have been implemented.
+Some testing and experimenting has been done, as DME's API documents are sorely lacking in certain areas and seems to be missing some operations, so most of those operations have been implemented.